reyrove/Reyrove/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — which means it's **free to use, remix, and build upon**, even for commercial purposes.

+> 🚨 **Just one thing**: **Give credit** where credit's due.
+If you use my work, **mention "Reyrove"** somewhere in your project or documentation.
+That's all I ask. 💖

 ---